Piikani Lodge Health Institute

 Soyopoksakii (Red Blossom Woman) Antonia Pemberton-Gray, MS

-Antonia is Amskapi Piikani and Northern Cree, a respected elder, honored teacher, and has been transferred into the rights as helper with the Holy Bundles.
+Antonia is Amskapi Piikani Blackfeet and Northern Cree, a respected elder, honored teacher, and has been transferred into the rights as a helper with the Holy Bundles.
 Antonia is also a Pipe Carrier and Sun Dance Lodge member and has dedicated much of her adult life to caring for and educating youth within the Blackfeet Nation and beyond.
 She brings a wealth of experience and community knowledge to the PLHI BOD.

 Kristin is an Associate Professor of Native American Studies at Montana State University.
 Her training led to a focus on the United States' "civilization" policies and their ongoing consequences for American Indian allotted landowners.
 Dr. Ruppel brings a lifetime of experience and education to guide PLHI within the governance of the PLHI BOD.